 - Wolterstorff, N., 1970, On Universals, Chicago: Chicago University Press.

-A very special thanks to Johan Brännmark whose invaluable help in all matters—theoretical, practical, or (not least) emotional —I could not live without.
+For helpful comments and corrections, I would like to thank Alexander Skiles, Daniel Giberman, Robert Garcia, Markku Keinänen, Anthony Fisher, Oliver Seidl and Christopher von Bülow.
+A very special thanks to Johan Brännmark whose invaluable help in all matters—theoretical, practical, and (not least) emotional—I could not live without.